MrStahlfelge/mosaik/README.md

 Depends on common-runtime and Jetbrains Compose.
 For use in Mosaik executors building up on Compose.

+### common-abstractui
+Kotlin.
+A set of helper methods to manage rendering the Mosaik UI on non-declarative UI frameworks.

+Depends on common-runtime.
+For use in Mosaik executors.

 ## Demo modules

 ### desktop-demo